Getting your Trinity Audio player ready... |

-Most MBA hopefuls realize that a good GMAT score can go a long way toward bettering their business school admissions.
-Thus, students often wonder how to measure GMAT ability accurately, so they can prepare appropriately and know when they’re ready for test day.
+Most MBA hopefuls realize that a good GMAT score can better their chances of business school admission.
+Thus, students often wonder how to measure GMAT ability accurately, so they can prepare appropriately and know when they’re ready.
 It’s an important question — whether you’re aiming for the top business schools or not.
 After all, whatever your score goal, no busy MBA applicant wants to waste time on a study plan that won’t build the skills necessary to reach that goal.

 So, in this article, we’ll discuss the various methods of measuring GMAT ability, when to employ each method, and why.